Wilhelm Berning: Under the Third Reich

 After the Nazi seizure of power in January 1933, in seeking to preserve the unprecedented gains that Catholics had made in the government and in senior civil service positions under the Republic, Berning and many other German bishops were initially supportive of the new regime.
 This support was intensified when the government announced its intention to reach a concordat with the Vatican that was widely expected would protect the rights of German Catholics.
 In addition, the bishops were fully supportive of Hitler's well-known opposition to Communism.
 The bishops reversed their previous opposition to Nazism and issued a collective declaration of support for the regime in May.

 Berning's support is revealed in a series of quotes attributed to him.
 At a meeting with Hitler on 26 April 1933, he expressed the belief that "Morality is being raised and the fight against Bolshevism and godlessness is being waged."
 On 11 July 1933, Prussian Minister president Hermann Göring appointed Berning to the recently reconstituted Prussian State Council, where he would continue to serve until the fall of the Nazi regime in May 1945.
 Berning then announced in a press release: "The German bishops have long since approved the new state … With this in mind, I will leave no stone unturned in order not to give proof of my loyalty to the new state with words alone."
 In September 1933 he said at the Katholikentag in Bremen: "In our holy Catholic Church we have already received the Führerprinzip from the founder of our church, Jesus Christ."
 At the time of the plebiscite called to ratify Hitler as Hindenburg's successor as head of state, Berning declared on 18 August 1934: "I consider it the self-evident duty of every German, for the sake of the solidarity and unity of the German people, to answer a joyous 'Yes' to the question of the Führer."

+Coat of arms of Hermann Wilhelm Berning.